gunjan-iitr/Santander-Customer-Transaction-API/README.md

 # Santander Customer Prediction

-This project demonstrates an end-to-end solution for predicting customer behavior using the LightGBM model.
+This project is an end-to-end machine learning pipeline built to solve the Santander Customer Transaction Prediction problem using LightGBM, with a fully functional Streamlit UI and a FastAPI backend for real-time predictions.

 ## Steps:
 1. **Model Training**: Trained a LightGBM model for binary classification.
 Saved the model as pickle file.